 Patients with chronic hyperuricemia may develop chronic kidney disease, which may lead to kidney failure.
-This is because a constant high level or uric acid can damage the kidneys.
+This is because a constant high level of uric acid can damage the kidneys.
 Therefore, any patient with gout and hyperuricemia should be treated with urate-lowering medication.

 Gout and Heart Disease

 Gout is found in higher rates in people with high blood pressure, coronary artery disease, or heart failure.
 A high level of uric acid has been linked to a high risk for death from heart conditions.
 Studies have also found an association between gout and having metabolic syndrome.
-This is a collection of health problems, such as abdominal obesity, high blood pressure, high triglyceride levels, and low (good) cholesterol level.
+This is a collection of health problems, including abdominal obesity, high blood pressure, high triglyceride levels, and low HDL (good) cholesterol level.
 This syndrome increases a person's risk of developing heart disease and diabetes.
 Studies are being done to find out whether treating asymptomatic hyperuricemia in such people is beneficial.

 Other Medical Conditions Linked to Gout